crdroidandroid/crdroid.net/blog/articles/2024-12-16-crDroid-11-released.md

 For the best experience, use the new crDroid-official NikGapps package available at [NikGapps](https://nikgapps.com/crdroid-official).

 ---

 ### crDroid 10.11 Update

 Alongside this release, we’re also rolling out crDroid 10.11, which includes the December 2024 security patches.
-Stay secure and up to date on Android 14 while preparing for the future.
+Stay secure and up to date on Android 14 while enjoying the features you love.

+---

 ### Stay Connected
 For updates, discussions, and feedback, join us on:
 -   [Telegram channel](https://t.me/crDroidUpdates)
 -   [Telegram community](https://t.me/crDroidAndroid)

-We’re excited for you to explore crDroid 11 and look forward to your feedback as we continue refining the experience.
+We thank testers and our developers for support through BETA releases and we are excited for you to explore crDroid 11 and look forward to your feedback as we continue refining the experience.